riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 I've tried my best to mark these parts in the "Rough transcript" section below using subsections.

-The "Commentary" section at the end gives my take on things, as well as a general conclusion.
+The "Commentary" section at the end gives my take on some of the topics.

 # Introduction